 - o Expenditures by a candidate or a candidate committee may be made for the enhancement of the political future of the candidate so long as such expenditure is not primarily for the candidate's or any person's personal use. - o A candidate for city or town office may make expenditures from his or her personal funds without limitation for the purposes of his or her own campaign, including making contributions to his or her committee.
-All such expenditures and contributions must be fully disclosed on Form CPF M102. - o If a candidate makes expenditures only from his or her own personal funds without raising any money, the candidate must report all funds that he or she expended as a contribution to the campaign on Schedule A and as an expenditure by the campaign on Schedule B. In-kind contributions from the candidate must be reported on Schedule C. - o A business or professional corporation may not expend money on behalf of any candidate, candidate's committee, PAC, people's committee or political party committee.
-A business or professional corporation also may not provide goods, services, equipment, personnel or facilities. unless paid fair market value for such items by the candidate or committee.
-Unincorporated businesses, however, may make in-kind contributions, as long as the contributions are attributed to individuals making them and do not exceed statutory limits.

-- o Any expenditure for an amount exceeding \$50 must be made by check. - o The committee of a candidate for local elected office may not give in the aggregate in a calendar year more than \$100 to another candidate or candidate committee.
-The aggregate of all such contributions in a calendar year may not exceed \$1,500. - o Surplus money may be placed in an interest bearing savings account or money market account.
-No other type of investment is permitted by law.
+All such expenditures and contributions must be fully disclosed on Form CPF M102. - o If a candidate makes expenditures only from his or her own personal funds without raising any money, the candidate must report all funds that he or she expended as a contribution to the campaign on Schedule A (receipts) and as an expenditure by the campaign on Schedule B (expenditures). - o A business or professional corporation, partnership, limited liability partnership or limited liability company may not provide goods, services, equipment, personnel or facilities, unless it is paid fair market value for such items by the candidate or committee.
+Sole proprietorships, however, may make in-kind contributions, as long as the contributions are attributed to an individual making them and do not exceed statutory limits. - o Any expenditure for an amount exceeding \$50 must be made by check, debit card or credit card. - o The committee of a candidate for local elected office may not give in the aggregate in a calendar year more than \$100 to another candidate or candidate committee. - o Surplus money may be placed in an interest bearing savings account or money market account.
+No other type of investment is permitted by law. - o No person authorized to make an expenditure from a political committee may sign a committee check payable to himself or herself.
+The restriction applies to any candidate who has a committee organized on his or her behalf.
+For example, if a candidate for city council uses his personal credit card to buy paper supplies for the campaign and wants to be reimbursed, he is prohibited from writing a committee check to himself for the reimbursement.
+Another individual authorized to write checks on the committee account would sign the reimbursement check.